DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 Then, open ParaView following the instructions mentioned on [this page](mydoc_gui_overview.html).

-Then open the .foam file in ParaView by clicking *file* then *open* in the top left of the toolbar.
+Then open the pvOptGUI_tutorials/NACA0012/paraview.foam file in ParaView by clicking *file* then *open* in the top left of the toolbar.
 You should now see the new source in the pipeline manager.

 Then click the green apply button on the left, below the ParaView pipeline window.
 You can also set up the 'auto-apply' feature by navigating to *edit* in the upper toolbar, then selecting settings.
 Auto-apply is the second setting under the *general* tab.